 The bracket that mounted the shelf was a bit flimsy, though, and the added weight of all the things makes it start to tilt further and further from the back wall.
 So you find yourself spending more and more time moving the items to the back.
 And you notice that some of the round items will bounce off the square items and are pushing them towards the edge too.
 And one side of the shelf has been tilting more than the other so you have to also watch out for things going to the side, and some of the objects are weird shapes that make them bob and weave back and forth as they roll.

-Eventually you can’t keep up, and one of the items drops and breaks, and the person who gave it to you is absolutely furious with you – how dare you let it fall down and break?
+Eventually you can’t keep up, and one of the items drops and breaks, and the person who gave it to you is absolutely furious with you – how dare you let that happen?
+Don’t you care about the thing, or the person who gave it to you?
 Can’t you see the mess it made?
-You had better clean it up, and try to find a replacement for the thing, because it was so very important.
+You had better clean it up, and try to find a replacement for the thing, because it was so very important to them that you have one.

 So you have to start cleaning it up, while also still keeping the other things from falling.